emard/esp32ecp5/README.md

 # LOW RAM on ESP32-WROOM -> use ESP32-WROVER

-ecp5, ftp, gzip decompression and other things in use allocates RAM.
-For everything there won't be enough free RAM on ESP32-WROOM.
+ecp5, ftp, gzip decompression, buffers and other things in use allocate RAM.
+Sometimes there won't be enough free RAM for everything on ESP32-WROOM.
 Best is to obrain ESP32-WROVER with 2MB additional RAM or WROOM workaround is to avoid using gzip or ftp.

 # JTAG info